sciapp/sampledb/docs/user_guide/actions.rst

 To create a custom action, users can either use an existing action as a template or write a :ref:`Schema <metadata>` from scratch.

 .. note::
     Custom Actions are an advanced feature that most users of iffSamples will not need.
-If you would like your instrument or action to be included without writing your own schema, please `let us know <f.rhiem@fz-juelich.de>`_.
+If you would like your instrument or action to be included without writing your own schema, please `let us know`_.

     If you would like to try working with custom actions, please `use the development and testing deployment of iffSamples <https://docker.iff.kfa-juelich.de/dev-sampledb/>`_.